hondanho/crawle-trix/docs/docs/user-guide/cli-options.md

 # All Command-Line Options

-The Browsertrix Crawler Docker image currently accepts the following parameters, broken down by entrypoint:
+The Crawlertrix Docker image currently accepts the following parameters, broken down by entrypoint:

 ## crawler